Our RYA Yacht Training Centre, based in Split, offers the full range of RYA practical courses in the Sail Cruising scheme.

 Flight time is approximately 2 hours.

-Our primary tuition yacht in Zaton is a Harmony 42 “Vestavagoy”.
-With two double guest cabins (1 en-suite), the yachts are never overcrowded.
+Our primary tuition yacht in Split is a Dufour 44 Performance.
+With two double guest cabins (one with additional bunk accommodation), the yachts are never overcrowded.
 With an ample cockpit, wheel steering and spacious saloon, there is room for everyone to spread out and relax.
-The yachts are fully equipped with a music system with cockpit speakers, deck shower, hot water and all the safety equipment required to make your course safe, secure and relaxing.
+The yacht is fully equipped with a music system with cockpit speakers, deck shower, hot water and all the safety equipment required to make your course safe, secure and relaxing.